 Across the South, most soil types have good drainage properties, making lawns in the region great for growing water-sensitive grass varieties like Zoysia and St. Augustine grass that tend to suffer from drought whenever the soil is overwatered due to frequent rainfalls and poor soil drainage.

-- When you’re making purchase decisions on a suitable shade-tolerant grass variety, consider one that is adapted to your specific geographic region.
+- Consider one adapted to your geographic region when purchasing a suitable shade-tolerant grass variety.
 You can find credible information about turf-grass adaptability to specific climatic regions from various internet sources.

-- Consider pruning some of the foliage when planting grass beneath very large trees like oaks and figs that provide excessive shading.
-This will open up spaces through the overhead canopy, allowing for more sunlight to reach the growing grass below.
-Remember, climbing large trees while pruning presents a significant safety risk as you may fall, which is why you should also consider hiring a landscaping professional to get the job done safely.
+- Consider pruning some of the foliage when planting grass beneath large trees like oaks and figs that provide excessive shading.
+This will open up spaces through the overhead canopy, allowing more sunlight to reach the growing grass below.
+Remember, climbing large trees while pruning presents a significant safety risk as you may fall, so you should also consider hiring a landscaping professional to get the job done safely.

-- When looking to feed your tree-shaded grass after planting, avoid applying commercial fertilizer, as grass growing in shaded areas typically requires less nitrogen nutrients in comparison to grass growing under direct sunlight exposure.
-Instead, apply slow-release organic compost, which you don’t even have to buy, as the internet is filled with lots of informative tips on backyard composting.
+- When looking to feed your tree-shaded grass after planting, avoid applying commercial fertilizer, as grass growing in shaded areas typically requires less nitrogen than grass growing under direct sunlight exposure.
+Instead, apply slow-release organic compost, which you don’t even have to buy, as you can use informative tips on backyard composting.

 - Another maintenance tip to aid the growth and health of your tree-shaded grass is to minimize/keep off any stressors.
-These may include food traffic, herbicides, and pet urine.
+These may include foot traffic, herbicides, and pet urine.

-- The final maintenance requirement to aid the growth of grass grown under tree shades is to water more often than you would a lawn exposed to direct sunlight.
-This is because the trees’ leaves block most of the rain from reaching the ground.
+- The final maintenance requirement to aid the growth of grass grown under tree shades is to water more often than a lawn exposed to direct sunlight.
+This is because the trees’ leaves block most rain from reaching the ground.
 What’s more, the grass is still usually left to compete for whatever little rainwater reaches the soil with the roots of the trees.